-- 1. Contact Dispatch on the assigned channel unless Dispatch has advised they will not be monitoring the assigned OPS channel and can be contacted on the Disp channel. - 2.
-Conv Rpt 1 shall be the normal operational channel for incidents requiring personnel to enter an IDLH atmosphere, this will allow for seamless transition to trunk relay if and when the DVRS unit arrives.
-The Conv Rpt 1 works simplex without the DVRS, but in the presence of a DVRS unit acts as a repeater for better coverage and also relays traffic onto the assigned channel. - 3.
-A simplex channel may be used if TMR2 trunk coverage is poor and no personnel will be entering an IDLH atmosphere. - 4.
-The IC may request additional Ops channels if required for water supply, traffic control, etc. - 5.
+- 1. Contact Dispatch on the assigned channel unless Dispatch has advised they will not be monitoring the assigned OPS channel and can be contacted on the Disp channel. - Incident Command shall not use TMR2 trunked channels for units entering an Immediately Dangerous to Life and Health (IDLH) atmosphere; instead assign Conv Rpt 1 channel or a SX channel for on-scene fire communications.
+The IC or designate shall monitor a secondary radio in this event. - 3.
+The IC may request additional Ops channels or use SX channels if required for water supply, traffic control, etc. - 4.
 Incidents with multi agencies, RCMP, EHS, DNR, TIR, etc., may require the use of MA channels to allow effective communications.
-Consult with these agencies and have channels assigned as required.
+Consult with these agencies and have channels assigned by Shubie Radio as required.